Voter identification laws in the United States

-State-by-state requirements
+State-by-state voter ID requirements

 The National Conference of State Legislatures (NCSL) provides a web page and a map with ID requirements for voting in each state.
 In states with strict ID laws, the voter is required to take additional action after the provisional ballot is cast to verify ID.
 The NCSL website describes strict states as follows:

 In the "strict" states, a voter cannot cast a valid ballot without first presenting ID.
 Voters who are unable to show ID at the polls are given a provisional ballot.
 Those provisional ballots are kept separate from the regular ballots.
 If the voter returns to election officials within a short period of time after the election (generally a few days) and presents acceptable ID, the provisional ballot is counted.
 If the voter does not come back to show ID, that provisional ballot is never counted.

 In states with non-strict voter ID laws, other methods of validation are allowed, which vary by state.
 Possible alternatives are: signing an affidavit, having a poll worker vouch for voter, having election officials verify a voter's identity after the vote is cast, or having the voter return an inquiry mailed to their reported address.

-The NCSL categorizes state-level voter ID laws as follows:
+The NCSL categorizes state-level voter ID laws as follows, as of 2024: